Karki-Biplab/Portfolio/src/app/blog/_content/be.md

 - No proven detoxification benefits
 - **Same health risks** as regular salt when overconsumed

-Using crystal salt as your primary salt source essentially means **bringing back goiter and cretinism**—the very diseases Nepal fought so hard to eliminate.
+Using crystal salt as your primary salt source essentially means **bringing back goiter and cretinism**: the very diseases Nepal fought so hard to eliminate.

 ## The Hidden Iodine Everywhere